cccbr/runningatower/content/docs/010-introduction/index.md

 ## Topics

-An verview of what is available in each chapter (listed top left).
+An overview of what is available in each chapter (listed top left).

 Communication; keeping things running smoothly.
 Communication with people external to the band.
 Liaison with relevant ***[authority](../170-glossary/#authority)***, Faculties, Contact details, Promotion.
 Communications within a group of ringers are covered in [Building a Team](../090-buildingateam/).